 The first standard gold coin of the Roman Empire was the aureus, valued at 25 silver denarii.
-This example issued by the emperor Trajan (A.D.
-98-117) bears a fine-style portrait so typical of Roman gold of the 2nd Century A.D.
-Struck on rare occasions in the late Republican period, it became a standard part of the economy under Rome’s first emperor, Augustus (27 B.C.-A.D.
-14).
+This example issued by the emperor Trajan (98-117 CE) bears a fine-style portrait so typical of Roman gold of the second century CE.
+Struck on rare occasions in the late Republican period, it became a standard part of the economy under Rome’s first emperor, Augustus (27 BCE-14 CE).
 About the size and thickness of a present-day US nickel, they were first struck at 40 to the Roman pound, though this weight gradually declined over time.
-For instance, aurei tended to weigh about 7.6-8.0 grams for the Julio-Claudian period, until the weight was slightly reduced under Nero (A.D.
-54-68).
-It had declined to about 7.1-7.4 grams by the reign of Septimius Severus (A.D.
-193-211); thereafter weight declined drastically (to below 4 grams) following a succession of crises.
+For instance, aurei tended to weigh about 7.6-8.0 grams for the Julio-Claudian period, until the weight was slightly reduced under Nero (54-68).
+It had declined to about 7.1-7.4 grams by the reign of Septimius Severus (193-211); thereafter weight declined drastically (to below four grams) following a succession of crises.

-This aureus of Tiberius (A.D.
-14-37) is typical of the heavier, attractive early Julio-Claudian issues.
+This aureus of Tiberius (14-37 CE) is typical of the heavier, attractive early Julio-Claudian issues.
 The obverse features a pleasing small bust of the emperor, while the reverse depicts his mother Livia (the deified wife of Augustus) as the goddess Pax.
-It contains 7.75 grams of high purity gold.
+It contains 7.75 grams of high-purity gold.

 Also struck at this time, though infrequently, was the gold quinarius, a half-denomination aureus.
-This example, again issued under Tiberius, was struck in about A.D.
-18. It depicts the emperor on the obverse and Victory seated on a globe on the reverse.
+This example, again issued under Tiberius, was struck in about 18 CE.
+It depicts the emperor on the obverse and Victory seated on a globe on the reverse.

-Production of the aureus continued through the first and second centuries A.D., with very little change besides a gradual and slight reduction in weight.
-By the time of the Severan Dynasty (A.D.
-193-235), the average aureus weighed in at the low end of the 7.0-gram range.
-This superb piece, struck in about A.D.
-201, weighs only 7.07 grams (compare this to the Tiberius aureus featured above, which is almost 7/10th of a gram heavier).
+Production of the aureus continued through the first and second centuries CE, with very little change besides a gradual and slight reduction in weight.
+By the time of the Severan Dynasty (193-235), the average aureus weighed in at the low end of the 7.0-gram range.
+This superb piece, struck in about 201, weighs only 7.07 grams (compare this to the Tiberius aureus featured above, which is almost 7/10th of a gram heavier).
 Septimius Severus, the founder of the Severan Dynasty, is featured on the obverse while his two sons, Caracalla and Geta, occupy the reverse.

-After pulling back from the brink of total collapse in the 260s A.D., subsequent emperors made efforts to issue gold coins that at least approximated the coinage of the early Empire.
-The emperor Probus (A.D.
-276-282), for instance, issued this heavy aureus or “Binio” in A.D.
-280. Weighing a healthy 6.91 grams, it was likely intended to circulate as a 1½ aureus, as the basic unit of this denomination was now being struck at about 70 to the pound (as compared with the 40/pound of the Julio-Claudian era).
+After pulling back from the brink of total collapse in the 260s, subsequent emperors made efforts to issue gold coins that at least approximated the coinage of the early Empire.
+The emperor Probus (276-282), for instance, issued this heavy aureus or “Binio” in 280.
+Weighing a healthy 6.91 grams, it was likely intended to circulate as a 1½ aureus, as the basic unit of this denomination was now being struck at about 70 to the pound (as compared with the 40/pound of the Julio-Claudian era).

-Ultimately, though, as the 4th century began it became increasingly clear that a drastic overhaul was needed if the Roman monetary system was to remain viable.
-For this, the Empire awaited the legendary reformer Diocletian (AD 284-305), who tried his hand at preserving the gold coinage that had so functionally served Rome for most of the previous three centuries.
+Ultimately, though, as the fourth century began it became increasingly clear that a drastic overhaul was needed if the Roman monetary system was to remain viable.
+For this, the Empire awaited the legendary reformer Diocletian (284-305), who tried his hand at preserving the gold coinage that had so functionally served Rome for most of the previous three centuries.

 NGC Ancients is a regular article column in the monthly NGC eNewsletter.
 To read more NGC Ancients articles, click here.